Meet the Author sessions

-These weekly Meet the Author zoom meetings with narrative practice authors bring people together from many different parts of the world.
+These weekly Meet the Author online meetings with narrative practice authors bring people together from many different parts of the world.
 Some have referred to them as ‘pop-up communities’!

 Hosted by Dulwich Centre Foundation, the University of Melbourne and Evanston Family Therapy Center (USA), we look forward to seeing you at a future session.